COUNTY-WIDE 4-H PROJECTS 2014-2015

 4-H Interstate Exchange — Led by Doris Koch.
 This is a great project for teens 13 and older (on Dec.
 31, 2014) who like to travel and meet new people.
 The group will plan and participate in an Interstate Exchange with 4-H members from a partner county in another state.
 Members will help plan, and will host this year.
 This year we will host New Hampshire delegates.
-Members help raising funds to keep cost at $200 per member for years that we travel.
+Members help raise funds to keep cost at $200 per member for years that we travel.
 Goal is to raise enough funds to keep cost at a minimum.
 Contact Doris Koch at 636-239-6874 or 636-677-1703 Dave Hileman at email@example.com or call 636-583-5141.
 Note: For this project you will enroll in the “Global Education” project.

 Knitting and/or Crochet - Maryellen Davis will lead a Knitting and Crochet Project to teach members 8 and older how to knit and/or crochet.
 The project will begin in September and meet weekly in her home until the project is complete.
 There is a limit of 7 members.
 Call her at 636-583-8437 or e-mail email@example.com.